Author: Liam REGAN

 - Take into consideration Freedom of Information and Data Protection principles.

-- Be clear about the purpose for disclosure.
+- Be clear about the purpose of the disclosure.

-- Have the patient’s consent or other legal basis for disclosing the information.
+- Have the patient’s consent or other legal bases for disclosing the information.

 - Have considered using anonymised information and be certain it is necessary to use identifiable information.

 - Be satisfied that we are disclosing the minimum information to the minimum amount of people necessary.

 - Be satisfied that the intended recipient is aware the information is confidential and that they have their own duty of confidentiality.

 If a patient is capable of making their own decisions about their healthcare, we will get their consent before giving confidential information that identifies them to the patient’s relatives close friends, or for research or to disease registers.

 If the patient does not consent to the disclosure of identifiable information we will respect that decision except where failure to make the disclosure would put the patient or others at risk of serious harm or the disclosure is required by law or in the public interest as outline below.